camtrees/camtrees.github.io/info-for-cam-volunteers/users-epicollect.md

 1. **ALL** – Data collected when recording care actions (water, etc.) performed on ALL trees at a Site
 	- CAMorg-Site – The CAMorg and Site where the tree lives.
 	- Care Actions – Actions (water, weed, etc.) performed.
-	- Additional Info – Any info you feel like adding regarding the planting.
+	- Additional Info – Any info you feel like adding regarding the trees.

 1. **WildCAM** – Data collected when recording information for a wild tree unknown to TACF
 	- Tree GPS Location – The tree’s longitude and latitude.